 Top Travel Tips: If you tend towards seasickness, make sure to bring along or take the proper medication before your excursion, because the waters can be rough.
 Wear layers, because as you may expect, it gets cold by those glaciers!

 I had the best salmon I've ever tasted at the Exit Glacier Salmon Bake, a cozy restaurant and pub recommended to me by a local in Seward.
 Sit inside or out at this family style, rustic restaurant, located just outside of Exit Glacier, the only portion of the Kenai Fjords National Park accessible by road.
 Whether you've spent your day hiking Exit Glacier or out on the water, this casual, popular restaurant with abundant portions will satisfy your seafood craving, and it can all be washed down with an Alaska beer.

 Top Travel Tips: Order the salmon!
-While the Halibut and Alaskan King Crab are also good, you've got to try to salmon.
+While the Halibut and Alaskan King Crab are also good, you've got to try the salmon.
 It was so fresh that it tasted to me like it was just caught, which it likely was.

 Chugach National Forest